msft-mirror-aosp/platform.external.libabigail/doc/manuals/abidw.rst

     specifications are suppressed from the output of this tool.

-  * ``--kmi-whitelist | -kaw`` <*path-to-whitelist*>
+  * ``--kmi-whitelist | --kmi-stablelist |-w`` <*path-to-stablelist*>

-    When analyzing a `Linux Kernel`_ binary, this option points to the white list of names of ELF symbols of functions and variables which ABI must be written out.
-That white list is called a " Kernel Module Interface white list".
+    When analyzing a `Linux Kernel`_ binary, this option points to the list of names of ELF symbols of functions and variables which ABI must be written out.
+Any function or variable with a name that is not included in that list will not ignored.
+That list is called a " Kernel Module Interface stable list".
 This is because for the Kernel, we don't talk about the ABI; we rather talk about the interface between the Kernel and its module.
-Hence the term ``KMI`` rather than ``ABI``
+Hence the term ``KMI`` rather than ``KABI``.

-    Any other function or variable which ELF symbol are not present in that white list will not be considered by the KMI writing process.
+    Any other function or variable which ELF symbol are not present in that stable list will not be considered by the KMI writing process.

-    If this option is not provided -- thus if no white list is provided -- then the entire KMI, that is, all publicly defined and exported functions and global variables by the `Linux Kernel`_ binaries is emitted.
+    If this option is not provided -- thus if no stable list is provided -- then the entire KMI, that is, all publicly defined and exported functions and global variables by the `Linux Kernel`_ binaries is emitted.